intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 3. Converting __intel-sycl.device_region__ to appropriate runtime calls

 ### ptensor Type
 Since operations are expected to execute in the same location as its input tensors, it is necessary to carry the tensor-location from the point of its allocation to the point of the operation.
-For this, we introduce a type which logically extends the `mlir::RankedTensorType` with a boolean attribute `device`, indicateing if it should live on a device.
+For this, we introduce a type which logically extends the `mlir::MemRefType` with a boolean attribute `device`, indicateing if it should live on a device.

 The actual device and distributed team can be assigned by the approriate operands of creation operations (see below).